UUnique Traditions and Holidays

 Brian Schoenberg celebrates Flower Communion

-The Flower Communion Service, originated by the Rev. Norbert F. Capek in his native Czechoslovakia in 1923, it is widely celebrated in Unitarian Universalist congregations in April.
-Every spring, the UU Fellowship devotes one Sunday to this festive participatory service which celebrates both the earth’s beauty and humanity’s oneness.
-In addition, the Flower Communion Service celebrates beauty, human uniqueness, diversity, and community.
-Excerpts taken from the Unitarian Universalist Association’s – The Flower Communion and from materials written and collected by Reginald Zottoli.
+The beloved Flower Communion originated by the Rev. Norbert F. Čapek in his native Czechoslovakia in 1923, and is widely celebrated by UU congregations in springtime.
+The UU Fellowship devotes one Sunday to this festive participatory service which holds special meaning in the history of our faith as celebrates both the earth’s beauty and humanity’s oneness.

 The Unitarian Universalist Fellowship of Boca Raton (and the South Florida Bryn Mawr Club) invites you and your family to join us on the Sunday service closest to the first of May (AKA Beltane) and continue the tradition.
 The dance spans centuries and continents, with costumes and controversies.